gmorky/geomorphic-change/README.md

 * `demParams` (struct): Contains a copy of the DEM parameters (see above) for each DEM used to calculate geomorphic change for the polygon.

-* `grid` (struct): Gridded data (M x N matrices) for the polygon, including longitude, latitude, elevation, slope, historical and modern polygon masks, elevation change map, data gaps mask, unstable terrain mask, and a spatial referencing structure (useful for exporting grids as geotiffs).
+* `grid` (struct): Gridded data (MxN matrices) for the polygon, including longitude, latitude, elevation, slope, historical and modern polygon masks, elevation change map, data gaps mask, unstable terrain mask, and a spatial referencing structure (useful for exporting grids as geotiffs).

 * `historicalShapefile` (struct): The historical shapefile polygon data.
 Also see `historicalShapefilePath` above.